microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/resources/targetapplicationowners.md

 Namespace: microsoft.graph

-Used in an access package assignment policy, this type inherits from [subjectSet](../resources/subjectset.md) and indicates the application owners of an application may request on behalf of that application.
+Used in an access package assignment policy, this type inherits from [subjectSet](../resources/subjectset.md) and indicates that application owners may request an access package on behalf of that application.

 ## Properties